socratools/socranop/HACKING.md

   the `pipenv shell`.
 The D-Bus service should now be started automatically.

+  Alternatively, you can manually start `socranop-session-service` without needing to install the D-Bus `.service` file, and then run `socranop-ctl` and `socranop-gui` to communicate with that service.

 ### Set up pre-commit

 `pre-commit install` (inside of pipenv shell)